gparra-dev/NYCYellowTaxiTrips/README.md

 	* `java -cp <PATHTOJAR>/nyctaxitrip-reader-1.0-SNAPSHOT.jar com.example.App <PATHTOParquetFile>/<parquetfilename> > <PATHTOOUTPUTFILE>/<outputfilename>`
 6. The app should run in your local machine or server you are running it on.
 	* Should take a minute or less or more depending on your system	to process the large file.
-7. The output file looks like this:
+7. The output file in v2 looks like this:
+	* First row: `Total number of trips in the Parquet file: 3539193
+	* Second row: `Approximate number of trips in the 90th percentile: 353919
 	* First row: `90th Percentile Distance: 8.73`
 	* all other rows: "EACH TRIP AS A ONE LINE JSON OBJECT"